ElCabrii/CV/README.md

 # CV Repository

-This repository contains the source code and assets for my personal CV website.
+This repository contains the source code and assets for my CV Generator website.

 ## Table of Contents